-No visit to Savannah is complete without a visit to the Savannah Historic District.

-#### Old

-No visit to Savannah is complete without a visit to the Savannah Historic District.
-The largest National Historic Landmark District in the United States, situated in one of the world’s loveliest cities, is a destination in itself, featuring beautifully manicured gardens, quaint cobblestone streets.
+Savannah is the largest National Historic Landmark District in the United States.
+It is one of the world’s loveliest cities.
+It is a destination in itself, featuring beautifully manicured gardens and quaint cobblestone streets.

-Churches in the Savannah historic district offer visitors opportunity to enjoy historic architecture, including some of the most important churches in the country, both historically and architecturally.
+Savannah hassome of the most important churches in the country, both historically and architecturally.
 Churches in the historic district include Cathedral of Saint John the Baptist, First Baptist Church, Christ Church, Saint Philip AME Church, the Masonic Temple, the Unitarian Universalist Church, Wesley Monumental Church and several more.
 One must-see church is the First Bryan Baptist Church, the longest-operating African American church in the United States.